Skip to main content

 reportValidatorExitDelay()

-• Function: Report how long a validator has been eligible to exit but has not actually exited after being requested to exit.
+• Function: Report how long a validator has been eligible to exit but has not yet exited after the exit request was triggered.

 [!NOTE] 4.1 and 4.2 are ExitBus / Triggerable exit related running state events